hyperledger/fabric/docs/source/enable_cc_lifecycle.md

 # Enabling the new chaincode lifecycle

-Users upgrading from v1.4.x to v2.x will have to edit their channel configurations to enable the new lifecycle features.
+Users upgrading from v1.4.x to v2.0 and higher will have to edit their channel configurations to enable the new lifecycle features.
 This process involves a series of [channel configuration updates](./config_update.html) the relevant users will have to perform.

 Note that the `Channel` and `Application` [capabilities](./capabilities_concept.html) of your application channels will have to be updated to `V2_0` for the new chaincode lifecycle to work.
 Check out [Considerations for getting to 2.0](./upgrade_to_newest_version.html#chaincode-lifecycle) for more information.